Stanford University Admissions – Introduction

 Is it really that hard to get into Stanford?

-Like many schools, Stanford admissions saw an increase in total applications submitted during the last admissions cycle.
+Like many schools, Stanford admissions saw an increase in total applications submitted during the Class of 2026 admissions cycle.
 This resulted in a sharp decrease in the Stanford acceptance rate.
-It’s unclear if this Stanford admissions trend will continue, but it’s safe to say that the Stanford admissions process is incredibly competitive.
+In fact, it was a historic low for the university.

 Stanford admissions officers will consider every part of your college application.
 While the low acceptance rate may be intimidating, Stanford admissions clearly states that their review is holistic.
 So, make sure you take full advantage of your high school’s academic and extracurricular activities, as this will help demonstrate your dedication and passions both inside and outside of the classroom.